Carinsurance.com Insights

 A history of DUI, speeding, or at-fault accidents often results in significant hikes in insurance premiums.
 In Oregon, a DUI conviction lead to increased rates and you may see a rate hike of up to 56% as insurers categorize you as a high-risk driver.

-If you get caught speeding in Oregon, your car insurance rates will increase by 36% when you renew your policy.
-Typically, you’ll pay the increased premiums for three years.
-But how much your rates go up can vary depending on the laws in your state, the insurance company you’re with, and your driving history.
+If you receive a speeding ticket in Oregon, be prepared for your car insurance rates to rise by up to 36% when you renew your policy.
+This increase might last for about three years.
+However, the exact amount of the increase depends on the specific laws in your state, your insurance provider and your driving record.

 • Speeding ticket: Up to 36% increase